codesutras/truedata-adapter/README.md

-# Async Python Program for truedata
+# Async Python Program for truedata real-time feed
 A fast way of working with multiple instruement's reattime datafeed and processing them.This program is an adapter for working with [Truedata websocket API](https://www.truedata.in/api).
 Get telegram notification for script execution.

 This program have been tested to work with **500+ symbols** realtime datafeed processing without any issues.